chichlko/Bannister-Green/README.md

     <li>https://www.youtube.com/watch?v=aQKX3mrDFoY</li>
     <li>https://www.youtube.com/watch?v=RHmTgapLu4s</li></ul><p>
 While this runs okay on my laptop I ended up switching off any microphone noise/echo cancellation and I had to keep my voice low, otherwise I would run into rails quickly enough.
 Also, the update rate, at just over five updates per second, is to low to properly capture all speech nuances; I’m hoping that decoupling from waveform and spectrum real-time plotting in later versions will raise this to suitable levels.<p>
-You're prompted to provide a filename for the spectrogram (a .npydat extension is added if not already there).
+You're prompted to provide a filename for the spectrogram examples of which are also provided (a .npydat extension is added if not already there).
 I'm hoping to use these to help train a neural net, in particular, a self-constructing version which came out of my PhD work.